 Any off-site residential activities (D) require approval from the Principal and the Director of Education and Children's Services.
-The Chair of the School Governance Group (SGG) should be notified of the visit.
 The activity needs to be risk assessed by both school and provider of Adventurous/High Risk Activities.

 Any transport used for students must be risk assessed.
 Regardless if the transport is school minibus or an external travel company is providing transport